sofiamatulis/100px/README.md

 Why?
 This is a strategy to how I can log in through my 500px credentials (without having to create an account at this new web app).

+3) Figaro
+Why?
+Figaro helped me handle and configure this application making it easy to deploy to Herokuapp.

 500px API docs:
   https://apigee.com/vova/embed/console/api500px